-The more I’ve travelled with kids, the less I carry.
+The more I’ve traveled with kids, the less I carry.

 I love being prepared but have learned (the hard way) that being weighed down with too much stuff is counterproductive.
 So, I’ve developed my stash of “mommy’s secret weapons.”
 The best part, they all fit into a cute little banana shaped pencil case wristlet so I can be quick on the draw.